ITU-BDSA23-GROUP10/Chirp/docs/report.md

 ## Team work
+The group would create issues after a lecture, based on the project work given and tasks that needed to be solved.
+New issues where added to the “Not started” column on the project board or “Bugs” if the issue pertained to a bug.

+How work was conducted on the issues, can be seen in the diagram [team workflow diagram].
+Once an issue was ready to be worked, group members would be assigned to the issue and take responsibility for solving the issue and updating it on the project board

+In the start of the project the issues where quite simple.
+They had a title, some extra description, if needed, and acceptance criteria in a normal list format.
+However, after some time the group started adding acceptance criteria lists with checkboxes that could be checked off when an acceptance criteria was met.
+This allowed other group members to follow how far along work on issues was

+The amount of group members on one issue would vary depending on the issue.
+Smaller or more specialized issues would often only be assigned one group member.
+A specialized issue could be one that pertained to a subject that one group member was significantly more experience in than other members were.

+Group members working on an issue would create a feature branch, where the development on testing of the solution to the issue would be done.
+Once issue’s group considered the solution done, they would create a pull-request on GitHub, that the group members that had not been a part of the issue would then review.
+The other group members then had the opportunity request changes to the solution or ask question to the other issue’s group about the solution.
+When all request changes where addressed, all checks were passing, and the group had approved for merge, then the pull-request was merged into main, and the issue was closed

+To automate closing and moving of issues on the project board when a pull-request for an issues was merged, the group used GitHub keywords like “Resolves” and “Closes” with links to the issues.
+This automatically closes the issue, and it gets moved to the “Done” column on the project board.

 ## How to make _Chirp!_ work locally
 For a full guide on how to run the project locally see the ReadMe.md on the public repository: [Chirp ReadMe.md](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/README.md)